Ahmadalhindi/lithium-battery-recycle-blog/README.md

   - (400) Used for Paragraph

 ## Responsive Screens
-Our website delivers a consistent and user-friendly experience across a wide range of devices, contributing to improved usability and accessibility.
+The website deliver a consistent and user-friendly experience across a wide range of devices, contributing to improved usability and accessibility.

 ### Breakpoints